legacyspinner/el8-aarch64-kernel-4k-pages/readme.md

 Alma 8.8: INTRAMFS: Failes on my setup.
 ![alma 8.8](/assets/images/88almanope.png?raw=true)

 *You can use a earlier ISO and just upgrade if you need to.
+Some builds on my setup also have issues with grabbing the console, or keeping it.
+They will install/ but lose video, though you can still get to them via ssh, libvirt breaks off somehow.

 *Perhaps these ones later do run on other setups, its possible it is just my system that's the problem!

 <br>